 Memorial Day, or Decoration Day as it was first known, originally honored those lost in the Civil War.
 In 1968, President Lyndon Johnson signed a bill making Memorial Day an official legal holiday to remember all of the men and women who have died in the course of serving our country.
 Here are dozens of resources to help your family celebrate Memorial Day!

-The Origins of Memorial Day (.pdf)
+The Origins of Memorial Day

 Today in History: May 30